 Within the same realm is a term called FINSTAS.
 This primarily refers to Instagram accounts users (or Twitter and Facebook) who create a separate account for their behind the scenes life with family and friends.
 While their public account might be very polished or only showcase a part of their life, their behind the scenes account will be private, possibly not use the name connected with the popular account, and have more true to life, day to day posts, free of airbrushed photographs or fancy commentary.

-Whatever the reason you encounter a fake social media profile, it can throw you for a loop if you trust any person or persona which is not what it seems.
+Whatever the reason you encounter any fake social media accounts, it can throw you for a loop if you trust any person or persona which is not what it seems.
 That is why SocialCatfish.com recommends always using internet safety.
 Do not share personal info with people you haven’t met in person and never, ever let your financial information be at risk online.
 Not sure if you’re talking to a bot, impersonator or real life person?
 Do a reverse search on Social Catfish now.

 We also wanted to thank Zymanga.com for helping us with some of the data for the infographic.
 If you don’t know the guys at Zymanga, they do social media data for Instagram.
 They’re really good at it and we highly recommend you check them out.